From The Archives

 Photo: Screen captures from broadcast.

 Note: (1) broadcast on 15-Dec-77, (2) broadcast on 22-Feb-78, (3) broadcast on 01-Mar-78 and (4) in Mar-78.
-The Real Thing was a short-lived ABC TV series that showcased live Australian musical performances.
+The Real Thing was a short-lived ABC TV series, hosted by radio DJ Ron E. Sparks, that showcased live Australian musical performances.
 The live performances were filmed by the ABC from March to July 1977, some live concerts; others live in the studio.
 There were 13 episodes (from 01-Dec-77 till xx-Mar-78).

 Melbourne April 1977